-This is the MLE in the alternative hypothesis.
+This is the MLE for the six-ace flats model.
 The dimension of this model is one because if we know $\hat{\pi}1$, then we can also figure out all of the other cell probabilities from the constraints that probabilities sum to one and the equality constraints above.
 Hence this model has dimension one.
-As before the null hypothesis is the completely specified (hence dimension zero) hypothesis that all cells have equal probability.
-So the test statistics (Wald, Wilks, and Rao) are approximately chi-square on one degree of freedom.